Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

 \subsection{Dominated splittings and structural stability.}

 Let $r\geq 0$.
-Two issues with the ellipticity/domination dichotomy are that: \begin{itemize} \item it seems very difficult to prove for $r>0$, \item it makes no sense when periodic points are scarce. \end{itemize} Instead we consider a natural notion of structural stability for cocycles.
+Two issues with the ellipticity/domination dichotomy are that: \begin{itemize} \item it seems very difficult to prove in all generality for $r>0$, \item it is not true for all dynamics. \end{itemize} Instead, we may substitute to ellipticity a natural notion of structural stability for cocycles.
 The $C^r$-topology on the space of linear cocycles on $V$ naturally induces a $C^r$-topology on the space of projective cocycles.
-We call a projective $C^r$-cocycle $\PP \cA\colon \PP V\to \PP V$ {\em structurally $C^r$-stable} if for all $\epsilon>0$ it admits a $C^r$-neighborhood $U_\epsilon$ among cocycles projecting on the same base dynamics such that: